-Thematic maps allow you to visually explore & interact with various data layer across a landscape.
+Thematic maps allow you to visually explore & interact with one or more data layers.
 Great for identifying and sharing areas of interest.

 This map shows current and historical drought conditions.